 As technological advances are made, as greenhouse gas reduction incentives increase, and as environmental pressure intensifies, the benefits of capturing and using CMM or CBM as fuel gases become more significant.
 Fox Thermal Flow Meters’ accuracy specification exceeds the requirements defined by the EPA rule, and helps provide a reliable, cost-effective solution of GHG emissions monitoring challenges.

 See more about methane and biogas applications or configure a meter now.

-Fox Thermal flow meters are often calibrated to measure air flow.
-Please review the product features for Fox Thermal products for further information about our thermal mass flow meter products.
-If you’re not sure which methane flow meter is right for your coal emission application, use our Help Me Choose app to find the ideal meter or Contact Us today!
+Fox Thermal flow meters are calibrated to measure the flow of gases for coal mine processes.
+Compare our product features and get further information about our thermal mass flow meter products.
+If you’re not sure which meter is right for your mining application, use our Help Me Choose app to find the ideal meter or Contact Us today!